openwebwork/webwork2/conf/README.md

 Server configuration files.

 - `webwork2.mojolicious.dist.yml` contains the webwork2 Mojolicious app configuration settings.
 Copy this file to `webwork2.mojolicious.yml` if you need to change those settings.
 You usually will need to do this.
+This file contains server settings, database settings and paths to external programs.
 - `webwork2.dist.service` is a systemd configuration file for linux systems that serves the webwork2 app via the Mojolicious hypnotoad server.
 If you need to change it, then copy it to `webwork2.service`.
 - `webwork2-job-queue.dist.service` is a systemd configuration file for linux systems that runs the webwork2 job queue